college-of-mary-immaculate/Text-Editor/README.md

 # Text-Editor
 Text  Editor

-Description
+#Description
 This is a simple text editor project tool for anyone who works with written content.

-Contributors
+#Contributors

-Ernesto Torres
+• Torres Ernesto
-Jamin Nicole Omar
+• Omar Jamin Nicole